pjeena/Crime-rate-prediction-with-CI-CD-pipeline/README.md

 **User feedback and interaction**: gathering user feedback and incorporating it into the design and functionality of the dashboard could improve its usability and usefulness for the public and law enforcement agencies.

 Overall, I really enjoyed working on this end to end project.
 I enjoyed the challenge of collecting and preprocessing data from multiple sources and building a machine learning model to predict crime rates in real-time.
 The implementation of the CI/CD pipeline was a great learning experience for me as well, and I am proud of the automation and efficiency it brought to the project.
-Overall, I feel like I grew as a data scientist.